 If you’ve been driving around for a while, you may have noticed that your car seems to be pulling to one side, making it hard to keep it in a straight line when you’re driving on the highway.
 Chances are, you need a wheel alignment.
 So how much does a wheel alignment cost?

-Wheel alignment typically costs between $50 and $200.
+How Much Does Wheel Alignment Cost?
+The typical cost is between $50 and $200.
 A basic front-wheel alignment can generally cost you about $50 to $100, while a four-wheel alignment can cost upwards of $200.
 Some shops may offer discounts for multiple alignments or bringing in the car during off-peak hours.

 Read on for a rundown of the factors that determine wheel alignment prices and tips for getting the best rates on the market.